lil-lab/spf/README.md

 **Developed and maintained by** [Yoav Artzi](http://yoavartzi.com)
 **Contributors:** [Luke Zettlemoyer](http://homes.cs.washington.edu/~lsz/), [Tom Kwiatkowski](http://homes.cs.washington.edu/~tomk/)

+## Tutorial

+See our ACL 2013 tutorial for an introduction to semantic parsing with Combinatory Categorial Grammars (CCGs).
+The slides and videos are available [here](http://yoavartzi.com/tutorial).

 ## Attribution

 When using UW SPF, please acknowledge it by citing: